 Transferred CCFEA Credits: Unused CCFEA Credits which have been transferred by an Original Developer of Record to a party other than the Regional Transportation Commission.
-Upon transfer, Original CCFEA Credits become Transferred CCFEA Credits and are subject to usage as identified in this manual and the associated CCFEA Agreement.
+Upon transfer, Original CCFEA Credits become Transferred CCFEA Credits.

 Trip Generation Rate: The average number of trip ends generated during the afternoon peak hour of adjacent street traffic during a weekday per unit of measurement of the land use (e.g., dwelling unit, 1,000 square feet).